 - Loss of menstrual cycle

 - Lax personal hygiene and a general disregard for physical appearance

 Paraphernalia Associated With Heroin Abuse

-Does Your Loved One Have a Problem With Heroin?
+Does Your Loved One Have a Problem with Heroin?

 Talking to them about it is the next step, and this is by no means easy.
-Ensure you come at the issue from a place of caring and concern, avoid being accusatory and try to encourage him or her to recognize the negative consequences stemming from the abuse and seek further support.
-It’s a long road to recovery, but helping somebody find his way onto it may just save him from becoming another overdose statistic.
+Ensure you come at the issue from a place of caring and concern, avoid being accusatory, and encourage them to recognize the negative consequences of heroin abuse and seek further support.
+It’s a long road to recovery, but helping somebody find their way onto it may save them from becoming another overdose statistic.

 Heroin Addiction Treatment at Recovery Ranch Tennessee